 Content marketing is not another platform for you to promote your business.
 You are not there to sell!
 Content marketing is about helping your customer, not pitching to them.
 If you think you’ll be able to mask an ad and pass it off as a blog post or article, you’re in for a surprise.
 People have little patience for being talked at, and even less when they feel like they’ve been tricked.
 If someone clicks through to a post and expects to learn something or have a question answered, and they find themselves reading a piece of promotional fluff, they are going to walk away with a negative opinion about your brand.

 Not promoting content.

 Producing great content is only half of the battle.
 Even exceptional content needs help getting noticed.
-If you want to get the most out of your content marketing, you have got to engage in content promotion.
+If you want to get the most out of your content marketing, you have got to engage in content promotion strategies.
 This means submitting your content to social bookmarking sites, incorporating it into your company newsletter, publishing it on all your social profiles, adding share buttons so your readers can republish it, linking to it from related pages on your site and more.
 There is a lot of clutter out there that your blog post or article is fighting with to get noticed.
 If you want to give your content marketing a fighting chance at really helping build your brand, you have got to promote everything!